sanitswain/java8tips/streamsapi.rst

 - **U reduce(U identity, BiFunction<U, ? super T, U> accumulator, BinaryOperator<U> combiner)**
-  In first two reduction operations your stream element type and return type were same means before using the reduce method you should convert your elements of type T to type U. But there is an 3 arguments reduce method which facilitates to pass elements of any type.
+  In first two reduction operations your stream element type and return type were same means before using the reduce method you should convert your elements to type T from any other type.
+But there is an 3 arguments reduce method which facilitates to pass elements of any type.
 So here `accumulator` accepts previous partial calculated result and element of type T and return type U result.
 Below example shows the usage of all three reduction operations.

   .. code:: java